blacklucius101/Tester/README.md

 A successful close back within support is what confirms BOS/MSS and a solid vertical magenta line is plotted at that counter-cross candle's bar index.
 If a new level 2 low is formed before BOS/MSS is confirmed, BOS/MSS threshold triggered state is reset.
 If a candle closes beyond resistance (ie. close > resistance), it has entered bearish lock administration.
 The first candle to close back within resistance (ie. close < resistance), resets BOS/MSS threshold triggered state.
 However if price continues higher, note that MSS halves the expansion threshold of 24000, therefore a higher high expansion `(bullish) total_expansion + current_temp` > 12000 will trigger a bullish lock.
 Bullish lock immediately resets BOS/MSS threshold triggered state.

-A successful close back within support is what confirms BOS/MSS and a solid vertical magenta line is plotted at that counter-cross candle's bar index.
-If a new level 2 low is formed before BOS/MSS is confirmed, BOS/MSS threshold triggered state is reset.
-If a candle closes beyond resistance (ie. close > resistance), it has entered bearish lock administration.
-The first candle to close back within resistance (ie. close < resistance), resets BOS/MSS threshold triggered state.
-However if price continues higher, note that MSS halves the expansion threshold of 24000, therefore a lower low expansion `(bearish) total_expansion + current_temp` > 12000 will trigger a bullish lock.
-Bullish lock immediately resets BOS/MSS threshold triggered state.